appliedepi/emory_training/README.md

 Epi** to 40 Rollins COVID-19 Epidemiology fellows and colleagues from the [Emory COVID-19 Response Collaborative](https://emorycovidcollaborative.org/) in August 2021.
+Links to the video recordings are available below and on our \[YouTube channel\]

 # Applied Epi